HOW TO CREATE MLA IN-TEXT CITATIONS

 Example: Traumatic films are known to induce biological signs of stress (Schultebraucks et al. 653).

 When a corporation or an organization is named as the author of a work in a parenthetical citation, shorten the name to the shortest possible noun phrase that can be used to identify the entity in the Works Cited list.
 For example, the All-Party Parliamentary Group for Education can be abbreviated to the All-Party Parliamentary Group.
 Citations for government bodies should also include the name of the state or country in the parenthetical citation.
 In narrative citations, the organization should be named in full.

 Example: The UK government’s All-Party Parliamentary Group for Education noted in 2011 that “libraries in both schools and communities have a positive effect on reading” (5).

 Structure: Corporation or Organization Name (Page(s))

-Example: A governmental report published in 2011 found that “libraries in both schools and communities have a positive effect on reading” (Great Britain, All-Party Parliamentary Group for Education 5).
+Example: A governmental report published in 2011 found that “libraries in both schools and communities have a positive effect on reading” (Great Britain, All-Party Parliamentary Group 5).

 MLA IN-TEXT CITATIONS WITH NO AUTHOR

 If there is no author associated with a source, you should refer to it by its title.
 If you are using a narrative citation, you should provide the full title.
 If you are using a parenthetical citation, then you can use an abbreviated title.
 To create an abbreviated title, you should use either a distinguishing word or the first noun of the title, accompanied by any preceding adjectives.
 Note that, if the title is for a larger work like a book or a film, then it should be italicized in your text and in the Works Cited list.
 Titles of smaller works such as poems, chapters, and articles are not italicized and are contained within quotation marks.

 Example: The Book of Margery Kempe is the most famous biography of the fifteenth century.